jacksongoode/nuclear-collections/README.md

 # ADAMS NRC data

+## Description
 This repo contains code for:

-- Generating a mapping between document titles and accession IDs
+- Generating a mapping between document titles and accession IDs and saving that data `Testing.ipynb`.
-- Basic topic modeling of the documents based on those titles
+- Basic topic modeling of the documents based on those titles `Modelling.ipynb`.

 A sample dataset is also generated and available in this repo at `docs/20230101-20230430_docs.json`.

+## Processing Steps
+TBD

+## To Do
+Filter through relevant documents
+Apply mapping on top of existing archives